RishBoss330/collassist/README.md

 Credits for this website go to Skillthrive on YouTube for the Navigation Bar inspiration, and to PrepZone Academy Singapore for their SAT Score Table.

 ---LIABILITY CLAUSES---
+CollAssist is not a college counselling service.
 CollAssist is not liable for any and all college results for students and users.
 It is simply a tool that acts as a convenience for students to gauge their abilities, and for low income students to understand their financial issues better.